QRcode1337/liminal_backrooms/README.txt

 # liminal_backrooms

 A Python-based application that enables dynamic conversations between multiple AI models in a graphical user interface.
-The system supports various AI models including Claude, OpenAI, Gemini, Grok etc, allowing them to interact with each other through text and image generation.
+Originally designed for exploring liminal AI interactions, it's evolved into a flexible platform for multi-agent shenanigans.

+## What's New

+- **Dynamic AI Participants**: Models can invite other AIs into the conversation using `!add_ai` (up to 5 participants)
+- **AI-Generated Images**: Models create their own images using Gemini 3 Pro Image Preview via `!image` command
+- **AI-Generated Videos**: Sora 2 video generation via `!video` command (currently disabled in scenarios - expensive!)
+- **Self-Muting**: Some scenarios include `!mute_self` so AIs can sit out a turn and just listen
+- **New Scenarios**: Fresh scenario prompts written by Claude Opus 4.5, including:
+  - WhatsApp group chat energy
+  - Anthropic Slack #random
+  - Museum of Cursed Objects
+  - Conspiracy Theory chat
+  - Dystopian Ad Agency
+  - And the original Backrooms exploration
+- **Better HTML Export**: Styled dark theme output for sharing conversations

+## How It Works

+All LLMs run through **OpenRouter**.
+For Sora video generation, you'll need an **OpenAI API key**.

+While great for AI shitposting, this is easy to customize for interesting experiments.
+Claude Opus 4.5 in Cursor (or similar) can whip up new scenarios in no time.

 ## Features

 - Multi-model AI conversations with support for:
-  - Claude (Anthropic)
+  - Claude (Anthropic) - all versions
-  - OpenRouter Models:
   - GPT (OpenAI)
   - Grok (xAI)
-    - LLaMA (Meta)
   - Gemini (Google)
+  - DeepSeek R1
+  - Kimi K2
-    - Anything on openrouter - if it's not listed add in config.
+  - Anything on OpenRouter - if it's not listed, add it in config

-  - Google Gemini 3 Pro Image Preview (via OpenRouter) for image generation (toggle in GUI)
-  - OpenAI Sora 2 video generation (selectable as AI-2; videos saved to `videos/`)
+- AI Agent Commands:
+  - `!add_ai "Model Name" "persona"` - invite another AI to the conversation (max 5)
+  - `!image "description"` - generate an image (Gemini 3 Pro)
+  - `!video "description"` - generate a video (Sora 2) [currently disabled in scenarios]
+  - `!mute_self` - sit out a turn and just listen

 - Advanced Features:
-  - Chain of Thought reasoning display optional
+  - Chain of Thought reasoning display (optional)
   - Customizable conversation turns and modes (AI-AI or Human-AI)
-  - Preset system prompt pairs
+  - Preset scenario prompts for different vibes
-  - Image generation and analysis capabilities
   - Export functionality for conversations and generated images
   - Modern dark-themed GUI interface
   - Conversation memory system